TanmayChhatbar/ros2_car/README_ELI5.md

   - Fork this repository on Github (optional, but recommended if you intend to customize your project and track changes using Git on GitHub)
   - Clone forked repository on computer (clone this repo if you haven't forked)
 - Enable camera support
-  - Build libcamera and rpicam-apps from source following this [guide](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-libcamera)
+  - (skip this step, just install libcamera support for ROS2) Build libcamera and rpicam-apps (rpicam-apps seems optional) from source following this [guide](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-libcamera)
     - (optional) When building rpicam-apps, enable libav support to allow capturing video
     - libcamera that comes with apt does not detect Pi Camera on Ubuntu\
     Hence, these libraries must be built from the [fork](https://github.com/raspberrypi/libcamera) developed by raspberrypi